weaveworks-guides/weave-net-legacy/_includes/deploy-the-demo-app.md

 ### Deploy the Demo App

-In this guide you will deploy a miscroservices app that [we have built](demo-app).
+In this guide you will deploy a microservices app that [we have built](demo-app).
 The app is a full-blown online store, which sells socks.

 Get the code: